-Under the Humane Slaughter Act, all livestock must be treated humanely.
-They must be given water at all times, given feed if they are held at a plant for an extended period, and they must be handled in a way that minimizes stress.
+In the U.S., under the Humane Slaughter Act, all livestock must be treated humanely.
+They must be given water at all times, given feed if they are held at a plant for an extended period, and they must be handled in ways that minimize stress.
 Federal veterinarians monitor animal handling continually and may take a variety of actions — including shutting a plant down — for violations.
 Reputable slaughterhouses follow the practices designed by noted animal behaviorist Temple Grandin.

 Cliffs Notes On The Temple Grandin Method

 Dr. Temple Grandin spent 30 years advocating for humane slaughter practices.
 She is well known for doing it through the “through the eyes of a cow.”
 In order to understand the end of life process, she used to lay down in muddy corrals, crawl through metal chutes, and even stand in the stun boxes where the cow met its send.
 She found several small ways that equated to large differences in how slaughter could be made more humane.
 Her discoveries included two inventions used in most slaughterhouses today: curved loading chutes and the center-track restrainer system.
 Grandin realized that curved chutes shield them from viewing what’s ahead, keeping them calm.